gabyx/Githooks/README.md

 ### Example Githooks Repositories

-The following present some shared hook repositories to get you started with:
+Here are some shared hook repositories to get you started with:

 - [Shell](https://github.com/gabyx/githooks-shell)
 - [Python](https://github.com/gabyx/githooks-python)
 - [C++](https://github.com/gabyx/githooks-cpp)
 - [Configuration Files](https://github.com/gabyx/githooks-configs)
 - [Documentation](https://github.com/gabyx/githooks-docs)

+They are all fully containerized so you do not have to worry about requirements except `docker`.

 ### Repository Configuration